Lithial/Re-LeasedTraining/The Complete JavaScript Course 2020 From Zero to Expert!/readme.md

 A closure makes a function remember all the variables that existed at its creation the variable a function is assigned to remembers the variables in the function even when the function is passed we don't create these manually nor can we access these variables.

+Section 11
+array.slice works basically how the string one does and can be chained

+splice changes the origional array instead of making a new one. splice is often used to remove values from an array rather than returning anything reverse mutates the origional array concat joins two arrays
+Don't forget to look up things on mdn when you get stuck every foreach loop has access to the item, index and array if you declare them in that order Maps are the same with the same order (value key map) Sets are the same but the value and key are the same and they dont have indexes
+\_ for throwaway variables exists in JS insert adjact html is interesting

+map filter and reduce
+map does things and returns a new array filter filters objects by the params and makes a new array reduce adds all the elements together into one number find does what it says but only returns the first element in the boolean expression passed in some lets you do includes but with a condition like checking if something in an array is above something